mylesmaxie0/mylesmaxie0/README.md

 ## About Me

-> 🎓 Computing student at West Georgia University with multiple CompTIA certifications, including Security+ and Network+.
-Actively seeking an IT Help Desk position to apply technical skills and provide effective support.
+> 🎓 Computing Student in University with a strong foundation in computer systems and a passion for helping others.
+Skilled in troubleshooting hardware and software issues, providing clear explanations to non-technical users, and maintaining a positive attitude under pressure.
+Eager to apply my knowledge and learn new technologies in an entry-level IT help desk role.

 > ### Certifications